 1. Know your type.

-Ignore this first step at your own peril.
-Trying to be everything to everyone, you end up being nothing–to anyone.
-Whether you refer to them as your "prospect profile", your "ideal client", your "target audience", your "match" or your "mark", the situational reference point has no bearing on your ability to sort what you want from what you don't want.
+Trying to be everything to everyone is an exercise in futility, at best.
+Whether you refer to them as your "idea prospect”, "target market", your "match" or your "mark", the precise label should have no bearing on your ability to sort what you want from what you don't want.
 Successful people in business and in life know their "types" – intimately.
-Only after you know who you're looking for, can you take the steps necessary to meet their demands, wants and needs.
-On the flip side of the coin, self-awareness is critical to a blog writer because it enables you to determine what you want, and what you are willing to give, in order for your blogging efforts to pay off.
+Only after you know who you're looking for, can you take the steps necessary to meet their expectations, wants and needs.
+On the flip side of the coin, self-awareness is critical to a blog writer because it enables you to determine what you want, and what you are willing to give, in order for your blogging efforts to really pay off.

 2. Work your existing relationships

-Reaching out to family, friends, alumni from your college or university and readers, will provide you all the marketing clout you need to reach your "type".
-The same applies online when you're trying to attract people to your blog.
+Reaching out to family, friends, alumni from your college or university and readers, will provide you all the introductions you need to reach your "type".
+The same applies online when you're trying to attract people to your check out your blog or social media profiles.
 Ask your acquaintances for introductions.
+Use time-tested networking principals to find them.
 Go where they go.
-Use time-tested networking principals to find them.
-If it helps you feel better about relying on your acquaintances this much, think of them as a screen that filters out the relationships you don't want to get involved with.
-From your subject matter to your writing style, the importance of other perspectives cannot be overstated.
+Think of them as both a source of new introductions and a screen that filters out the relationships you don't want to get involved with.
+From your subject matter to your writing style, the importance of outside perspectives cannot be overstated.

 3. Always be closing

+Practicing the art of followup will immediately separate you from 99% percent of the human race.
 A phone number.
 An email.
 A commitment to meet at a future date.
-That's what you do when you hit it off with someone who might be long-term-relationship material.
-Why wouldn't you afford your future blog readers the same sincere effort?
-The principal holds equally true for people in any profession.
+After all, that's what you do when you hit it off with someone who might be long-term-relationship material.
+Why wouldn't you afford your future blog readers the same sincere offer to continue the relationship?
+The principal holds true for people in any profession.
 After all, when you hit it off with someone you’re networking with, asking for a business card is just like asking for a number.
-When you hear an opinion that you connect with, that truly resonates with you, don't you want to get that much closer to the person who said it?
+When you hear someone give an opinion that truly resonates with you, don't you want to get that much closer to the person who said it?
 Why not reach out to your blog commenters?
 Who knows what might come of it.
 Perhaps you can exchange guest blogging opportunities.
 Just like your next job, you have no idea where your next best reader might come from.

 4. Leverage your assets

 Play to your strengths.
-Whether it be your incalculable wit, your intellectual content, your deep reservoir of experiences, don't be afraid to let your uniqueness take center stage.
+Whether it be your incalculable wit, your intellectual content, your deep reservoir of experiences or an abiding passion for what you do, don't be afraid to let your uniqueness take center stage.
 For speakers and expert presenters, it's that rare energy you bring to a room.
-For bloggers like myself, it's our content, our unique outlook which resonates with our "type".
-Once you strip away the suits and gloss, it's who you are being that clicks with people.
-Sometimes your hook can be something as seemingly innocuous as picking the right domain name.
-If that's an asset, don't just sit on it!
+For bloggers, our unique perspective is what resonates with our "type".
+Once you strip away the suits, it's who you are being that clicks with people.
+Sometimes your hook can be something as innocuous as picking the right name for your blog or expressing a particular aesthetic.
 The force of attraction is just as powerful in the world of blogging as in the dating scene as in any other realm of human experience.

 5. Break the ice

 When two people meet for the first time, before any words are exchange, someone has to take the initiative.
 Might as well be you.
-Of course, taking the initiative always comes with the uncomfortable risk of putting ourselves out on a limb and getting shot down.
-But since we're talking about meeting people online, behind a veil of pseudo-anonymity, you really have no excuse not to make the first move!
-Your ‘About Us’ page should take no prisoners highlighting your value and articulating why your blog is a must-read.
+Of course, taking the initiative always comes with the uncomfortable risk of putting ourselves out on a limb and getting shot down or ignored.
+But since we're talking about meeting people online, that’s a very trivial risk.
+Behind a veil of pseudo-anonymity, you really have no excuse not to make the first move!
+Your ‘About’ page should take no prisoners highlighting your value and articulating why people should want to enter your universe.
 There's always more room for more personal disclosures as well.
-If you can't physically make the first move (someone stumbled upon your website through a search engine), invite them to make the first move with specific instructions on how they can start their relationship with you.
-There should be easy invitations to connect with you everywhere readers are to be found on your blog.
+If you can't physically make the first move (someone stumbled upon your website through a search engine), invite them to make the first move with specific instructions on how they can initiate a relationship with you.
+There should be easy invitations to connect with you everywhere people are to be found on your blog.

 6. Don't send mixed signals.

 The signal to noise ratio is bad enough as it is on the web.
-The last thing you want is to come across to your prospect as another "me too" self-promoter who sings their own praises to high heaven, when the reality "they've got nothin'."
+The last thing you want is to come across to your prospect as another "me too" self-promoter who sings their own praises to high heaven, when the reality is "they've got nothin'."
 Whatever it is that constitutes your unique voice should cut through the clutter like a hot laser through butter.
-All of your content and posts should organize around a key idea, core message, or platform of ideas.
+All of your content and posts should organize around a central theme, core message, or arrangement of ideas.
 Gaining a visitor, a subscriber, a customer or a friend, requires that you don't sidetrack them with irrelevancies.
 Inconsistency + frequency = one recipe you don't want to learn.
 As a blogger, it’s crucial to be consistent with your tone.
 No one wants to be with someone who’s inconsistent in life.
 No one wants to give their time of day to a blogger who is inconsistent either.
-If you want to gain a subscriber or a regular visitor, don’t be erratic in your updates.
+If you want to gain a get and keep audience members, don’t be erratic in your updates.
 Stay on-point with your blog posts and in your comments and, most of all, be sincere.

 7. Show confidence

 You gotta be, uh, smooth with your, umm… pick up lines, you know.
 Using filler words in your writing makes you seem distracted and unprepared.
 When you’re confident about your subject matter, it will help you build trust with your readers.
 Talk like you mean it.
 Write like you mean it.
-Don't ever parse words for the grammar nazis and feel free to unabashedly tell it like it is.
+Don't ever parse words for the grammar nazis and feel free to unabashedly tell it like like you see it.

 8. Don't talk smack about your 'Ex'.

-Pretty much nobody wants to hear about how you royally failed in your past relationships.
+Pretty much nobody wants to hear about how you failed spectacularly in your past relationships.
 Period.
 Although it might seem like it would make great content for your blog, it usually doesn't.
-A rare exception can be made for "lesson's learned" but generally those stories aren't going to focus on just what you did wrong but on where you've endeavored to accomplish something and failed.
-No one wants to be around a serial whiner and you put yourself in the awkward position of appearing that way after one too many whines.
+A rare exception can be made for "lesson's learned" but generally those stories are going to follow up what you did wrong with out you improved.
+No one wants to be around a serial whiner and you put yourself in the awkward position of appearing that way when you only dote on the past.
 By the same token, no one needs to know your reasons for playing the proverbial field in your career.
-Keep it positive.
+Keep it positive and uplifting.

 9. Don't be a runaway bride or groom.

 Do not commit to blogging until you're absolutely sure it's something you want to do.
 Don't make promises to your audience you can't keep.
 It should go without saying you should give your blog's content and subject matter some serious forethought before you start making promises to your readership.
-Just like two people entering into a marital promise, this takes copious planning.
-Be absolutely sure you know what you're committing to in advance to avoid backing out or abandoning the blog three months later, burned, drained and full of regret.
+Just like two people entering into a marital promise, this takes copious planning and, moreover an abiding commitment to following through.
+Be absolutely sure you know what you're committing to in advance to avoid backing out or abandoning the blog three months later, burned out, drained and full of regret.
 Anything less is a disservice yourself and your readers.

 The simpatico that arises when people put their heads together is no less real in the realm of blogging, than it is in the affairs of people.
 The blogger-audience dynamic, like any relationship, is a two-way street.
-Both sides must give to get.
-Can you imagine how long you'll keep at it without some sort of response from other people?
-So you can understand why it's super important to invite feedback and advice from your readers.
+Both sides must give to get and the whole is greater than the sum of it’s parts.
+Consider how long you'll keep at it without some sort of response from other people… So you can understand why it's super important to invite feedback and advice from your readers.
 Deep down, you need their input to motivate you, inform your subject matter and validate your identity as a blogger.
-To discourage feedback from your audience is to squander the efforts you've already made.
+Don’t be so independent that you persist in isolation.